swaptacular/swpt_accounts/protocol.rst

   fields are set so as to inform the client (the coordinator) about *the worst possible case*.

-  Here is an example how this works, from the viewpoint of a coordinator who is trying to commit a *conditional transfer*: The coordinator sends a `PrepareTransfer`_ message for the transfer, which he knows, because of the still unrealized condition, will take up to 1 month to get finalized.
+  Here is an example how this may work, from the viewpoint of a coordinator who is trying to commit a *conditional transfer*: The coordinator sends a `PrepareTransfer`_ message for the conditional transfer, which he knows, because of the still unrealized condition, will take up to 1 month to get finalized.
 Then a `PreparedTransfer`_ message for this transfer is received, with a ``locked_amount`` of 1000, and a ``demurrage_rate`` of -79.5 percent.
-The coordinator figures out that if he keeps the prepared transfer around, and does not finalize it, for each passed month, up to 2% of the locked amount will be eaten up (0.98 to the power of 12 equals 0.795).
-Therefore, the coordinator can calculate that in order to be certain that, after one month, he will be able to commit this prepared transfer successfully, the committed amount should not exceed 980.
+The coordinator figures out that if he keeps the prepared transfer around, and does not finalize it; for each passed month, up to 2% of the locked amount will be eaten up (0.98 to the power of 12 equals 0.795).
+Therefore, the coordinator can calculate that in order to be certain that, after one month, he will be able to commit this prepared transfer successfully, the committed amount can not exceed 980.

 .. [#demurrage-rate] The value of the ``demurrage_rate`` field in `PreparedTransfer`_ messages SHOULD be equal to the most negative